Spotlight on a QUOD Colleague – Prof Colin Wilson

 You can reach me at ana.gil-bernabe@nds.ox.ac.uk and I’m setting up other ways of communication, using Planner and Teams – more information to come!

-QUOD & Evotec: An academia-industry partnership built on complementary strengths
+QUOD & Evotec: an academia–industry partnership built on complementary strengths

 Tobias Bohnenpoll, Evotec SE